jihadtareq/Travel-App/README.md

-# Weather-Journal App Project
+## Travel App Project
+Udacity - Capstone Project.

+## Materials
+Front-end:HTML,CSS,SASS,Wepback,Babel,Javascript,API
+Back-end:Nodejs,Express.js
+for-test:Jest

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project requires you to create an asynchronous travel web app that uses 3 API and user data to dynamically update the UI.

+## what is this app actually doing?
+helping users to plan thier trip with start date and end date and know what the weather is for th country they will travel to,user can remove the trip .

-## Instructions
+## API
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+we here use 3 API:
+1-Geonames
+2-weatherbit
+3-pixabay

 ## ES6
-All javascript has been written in app.js file ,this file defines variables of project and contains APIkey.
+All javascript has been written in js folder.

+## SASS
+all SCSS file has been written in styles folder.

 ## server
-server.js contains the port that the localhost is running on.
+server.js contains the port that the localhost is running on port 8080.

-## end
+## running
-you can know all packages which installed in the project from package-lock.json file .
+install npm at first,
+copy this `npm i`...
+second don't forget to build production, copy this `npm run build-prod` then you can run it `npm run start`... if you want trying on development mode copy this `npm run build-dev`.